 Weeds tend to proliferate during the summer, and this can prove troublesome to your garden’s plants if they start popping out.
 Unlike your choice plants and flowers, they thrive in the heat as they are able to consume water more efficiently.
 The downside is that these weeds will start consuming all the water in the soil, leaving your plants parched and at risk of wilting and withering away.

-The minute you see weed growing in your lawn or garden, you need to get rid of them as soon as possible.
+You need to get rid of weeds as soon as possible after you see them growing in your lawn or garden them as soon as possible.
 Use a spade to remove the entire weed as it can regrow even if just a small part of its root remains in the soil.
 If there’s a persistent root, then you may want to get help from a professional to remove the weed thoroughly.
 Head here for methods of weed control you can use in your garden.

 At Perth Gardening, we know that hydrating your plants and soil isn’t the only thing that you need to do to ensure your garden survives the harsh summer months.
 We provide extensive gardening services, from organic gardening, mulching, to weed control services.